User interface and components

 A standalone server application which hosts the running of virtual services.
 The Service Virtualization Server is optimized for performance, can contain many more services than the Designer, and can be accessed by multiple Designers.

-For details on configuring the Service Virtualization Server, see Server configuration.
+For details on configuring the Service Virtualization Server, see Configure the SV Server.

 For details on working with the Service Virtualization Server, see Manage Service Virtualization servers.